nshaff3r/Evidn-Lab-Generator/README.md

-# Evidn-Lab-Generator
+# Evidn Lab Generator

 This script automates the creation of lab reports for Princeton's The Power is Ours campign.
-If there are any bugs, please add an issue and describe the problem.

 ## Steps for installing

 1. Download the files in this repository.
 This can be done by navigating to [releases](https://github.com/nshaff3r/Evidn-Lab-Generator/releases) and downloading the .zip file containing everything.
 2. Make sure that Python is installed.
-The latest version can be found [here](https://www.python.org/downloads/).
+A great guide to install can be found [here](https://docs.python-guide.org/starting/installation/).
-3. Unpack the downloaded zip.
+3. Unpack the downloaded zip of Evidn Lab Generator.
-4. Using a terminal or CLI on your computer, navigate to the folder that was created by unpacking the zip
+4. Using a terminal or CLI on your computer (i.e Terminal on Mac, Powershell on Windows), navigate to the folder that was created by unpacking the zip.
+A guide for this can be found [here](https://medium.com/geekculture/basic-bash-commands-c54933183c89)
-    - You can do this on Mac by right clicking on the folder name, going to the services tab, and clicking "New Terminal at Folder"
-    - You can do this on Windows by opening the folder, right clicking anywhere in the folder while holding the shift key, and clicking "Open PowerShell window here"
-    - If you're using Linux, you probably know how to do this already ;)
 5. Install the necessary packages from requirements.txt.
 This can be done using the command

     ```pip install -r requirements.txt```